 20% discount on concessions & merchandise - not including alcohol.

-Show Cards are non transferable.
-The person named on the Show Card must be present and attending the event in order to use the card.
+Show Cards are non-transferable.
+The person named on the Show Card must be present and attend the event in order to use the card.
 Show Cards hold no monetary value.

 Show Card holders can get discounted admission at participating movie theaters.